BColl91/SpartaG_Github_Notes/ami_notes.md

     • Launch from an Image:
         1. In your cloud platform, navigate to the AMI section.
         2. Select your saved image and choose to launch a new instance based on it.
+        3. When copying and pasting the url. ensure the details are correct and the user matches the one in the image (i.e- ubuntu)
 The new instance will inherit all configurations, software, and settings from the image.